rust-lang/book/src/ch03-05-control-flow.md

 the `else` block evaluates to a string.
 This can’t work, because variables must have a single type.
 Rust needs to know at compile time what type the `number` variable is, definitively, so that it can verify at compile time that its type is valid everywhere we use `number`.
-Rust wouldn't be able to do that if the type of `number` was only determined at runtime; the compiler would be more complex and be able to make fewer guarantees about our code if it had to keep track of multiple hypothetical types for any variable.
+Rust wouldn’t be able to do that if the type of `number` was only determined at runtime; the compiler would be more complex and be able to make fewer guarantees about our code if it had to keep track of multiple hypothetical types for any variable.